zip184/python-adventure/README.md

 # Python Adventure

-Adam rewrite this filgsge.
-As you can see, it renders in github.
+This is an example of a file that I can edit and have updated to github anytime I finish a "draft"

 ## Here's a subtitle

 Here's some paragraph text
-- Here's some bullets
+- Here's some bullet points
+- 1
+- 2
-- Another one
+- 3

 ### Here's a sub-sub-title